Escobita/selenium/selenium-core/selenium-website/src/main/rst/05_selenium_rc.rst

 Unable to Load the Browser
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-Ok, not a very friendly error, sorry!
-But if the Selenium Server cannot load the browser
+Ok, not a very friendly error, sorry, but if the Selenium Server cannot load the browser
 you will probably see this error.

 ::